digitalbricklayer/techteapotcom/src/content/posts/work-to-the-beat-of-workrave.md

 [WorkRave](http://www.workrave.org/), available for Linux &amp; Windows, is an open source tool designed to help alleviate RSI by prompting you to take appropriate breaks and exercise.

-You only get <strong>so many clicks per day, so you better use them wisely</strong>!
+You only get **so many clicks per day, so you better use them wisely**!